iNavFlight/inav/README.md

 * New features.
 * Telling us your ideas and suggestions.

-The best place to start is the IRC channel on freenode (#inavflight), drop in, say hi.
-Next place is the github issue tracker:
+A good place to start is Telegram channel, Slack, Facebook goop or IRC channel on freenode (#inavflight), drop in, say hi.

+Github issue tracker is a good place to search for existing issues or report a new bug/feature request:

 https://github.com/iNavFlight/inav/issues